RenrenRihitoRayo/dpl/README.md

 ## OOP is temporarily dropped in support.

-I dont know what it doesnt work :)
+I dont know why it doesnt work :)

 ## Default variables are now deprecated